tamunoWoks/drivers_assessment/README.md

 22. When parallel parking, the vehicle's wheel closest to the curb must be withing what maximum distance?
     **= 50 centimeteres from the curb.**
 ---
 23. Who is responsible and legally obligated to report any medical condition, change in health, or physical disability that may affect a driver's ability to drive?
-    **= **
+    **= The Driver.**
+---